typelevel/cats/CONTRIBUTING.md

 ### Find something that belongs in cats

 Looking for a way that you can help out?
+Check out our [open issues](https://github.com/typelevel/cats/issues) and look for ones tagged as _**help wanted**_ or _**low-hanging fruit**_.
+These issues are the easiest way to start contributing, but if you find other items that catch your eye, you're most than welcome to tackle them!

-Check out our [Waffle.io page](https://waffle.io/typelevel/cats).
-Choose a card from the "Ready" column.
-Before you start working on it, make sure that it's not already assigned to someone and that nobody has left a comment saying that they are working on it!
+Make sure that it's not already assigned to someone and that nobody has left a comment saying that they are working on it!

 (Of course, you can also comment on an issue someone is already working on and offer to collaborate.)